 Oklahoma City’s Mob Grill is known for serving up the city’s best onion burger.
 They also have loaded cheese fries made with hickory smoked bacon, pulled pork, and grilled jalapeños.

 In true Portland fashion, Hash It Out offers local, organic, and sustainable food options, from egg dishes for breakfast to vegan sandwiches for lunch.

 Philadelphia’s Authentic Byrek is known for serving up several variations of byrek, a Turkish pastry, with fillings like spinach and cheese and even Philly cheesesteak.

 If you’re in Rhode Island, you know you have to get your hands on some fresh seafood.
-Point Judith’s The Shuckin’ Truck offers favorites like lobster rolls and fish tacos, as well a sea scallop roll and mango lobster tacos.
+Point Judith’s The Shuckin’ Truck offers classics including a lobster roll and fish tacos as well as fancier options such as a sea scallop roll and mango lobster tacos.

-Charleston’s Roti Rolls is famous for its Southeast Asian-inspired wraps and salads.
+Charleston’s Roti Rolls is famous for its Indian-inspired wraps and tacos.
 The best part is they source all of their ingredients from local farmers, so all of your orders have fresh, seasonal ingredients.